TritonDataCenter/manatee-state-machine/README.md

 **Events**:

-* `init`: emitted when the interface is ready with a boolean indicating whether postgres is running
+* `init`: emitted when the interface is ready with a struct indicating postgres
+  status: `online` indicating if postgres is already running and `setup`, indicating if postgres has been previously set up on this node.